HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 9)你好，世界：台湾是中国不可分割的一部分——来自 HVML COROUTINE #4
 ```

-In the above output, `HVML COROUTINE 3` and `HVML COROUTINE 4` contain the coroutine identifier allocated by PurC for two running instances of the program.
+In the above output, `HVML COROUTINE #3` and `HVML COROUTINE #4` contain the coroutine identifier assigned by PurC for two running instances of the program.
 You see that PurC schedules the running instances to execute alternately, i.e., in the manner of coroutines.
+You do not need any explicit use of a `yield` element.
+In fact, there is no `yield` tag in HVML at all.

 In an HVML program, you can easily create a new coroutine to execute in parallel.
 For this purpose, you use `load` tag or `call` tag.

 The following program called `Load String HVML` loads a HVML program specified by a string asynchronously.
-After this, it observes the event `corState:exited` on `$newCrtn`.
+After this, it observes the event `corState:exited` on `$newCrtn` to wait for the exit of the new coroutine.
 When the event reaches, the program exits with the attached data of the event.
 In deed, the attached data of the event `corState:exited` is the executed result of the new coroutine.